RadiantTechLtd/Guides/0 Environment Setup/chapters/0 Git/README.md

 # Git - Version Control

-`Git` is a tool for tracking changes in any set of files, usually used developing source code during software development.
+`Git` is a tool for tracking changes in any set of files, usually used to develop source code during software development.
 It is used by both individuals and teams.

 ## Installation